What Happens in the Brain When Anxiety Hits

 4. Gamma-aminobutyric acid (GABA) inhibits nerve overexcitability during anxiety attacks and seizure activity.

-The nature of the flight or fight system activated by anxiety clearly moves us into an “attack” mode.
+The nature of the flight or fight system activated by anxiety moves us into an “attack” mode.
 As such, we tend to perceive everything as a possible threat to our survival.
-It is no wonder that fear becomes the chief key through which we perceive the world.
+It is no wonder that fear becomes the chief lens through which we see the world.

 Ryan Rivera is a former anxiety patient.
 He is now free of the condition and shares tips in managing anxiety and panic at www.calmclinic.com